-So, you’ve decided you’re a woman or gender non-conforming writer and would like to submit something funny to Funny Women, the Rumpus humor column that will alter the landscape of comedy and cure frigidity.
+So, you’ve decided you’re a woman or nonbinary writer and would like to submit to Funny Women.
 Out of all decisions, this is the best one you can make.

-Direct your entry to our Rumpus submission manager powered by Submittable.
-Then immediately follow me on Twitter.
+Direct your entry below.
+Then immediately follow me on Twitter or Instagram.

-This is the Internet, so make it short, sweetheart.
-By “Internet” and “short,” I mean the ideal piece is between 650 and 1,000 words.
+The ideal piece is finished and polished, revised 3-100x, and between 650 and 1,000 words.
 I do not accept pitches or sexts.

-Please no tricked-out formatting with fonts that look like handwriting or that tell me something about your personality.
+No tricked-out formatting that tells me something about your soul.
 Keep it simple and readable.

 To include in your submission:

-Title of submission, your name, email address, website (if you have one), and favorite book written by a person of femininity.
+Title of submission, your name, email address, and favorite piece of writing by someone who is not a straightwhitecisman.

-Please, please!
-Even if you've never been published (and who cares if you haven't), you can still tell me/your imminent audience where you live and if you have any pets.
+Please!
+Even if you've never been published (and who cares if you haven't), you can still reveal the city where you live and if you have any pets.

 Previously published work:

-I’ll have anxiety dreams if I don’t get back to you soon-ish.
-But please understand I receive hundreds of submissions and have a day job-ish.
-The response time will vary--between two minutes and eight months.
-In some cases, it's taken me over a year to respond.
+I have anxiety dreams and lifelong guilt that I don’t get back to you when you think I should.
+Please understand I receive hundreds of submissions and have day jobs.
+Response time varies—between two minutes and eight months.
 I know.
-I'm the worst.
 Forgive me.
 Have patience.
-I care about you, girl.
+I care about you.

 Reasons you might not hear back: